News • January 21, 2026

 ‘Monsters’ Line Road to Paris Climate Deal With Rich-Poor Divide

 There’s a “growing awareness” that current policies won’t get near the temperatures goal, said Christiana Figueres, the lead UN envoy guiding the talks.
-Her predecessor is more blunt about it.
-“The 2-degree target is gone in the sense of it being delivered in Paris by this process,” said Yvo de Boer, now head of the […]
+Her predecessor is more blunt about it. […]

 News • December 15, 2014